Foreign relations of the Axis powers: Ireland

 Éire, as the Republic of Ireland was known at the time, was officially neutral during the war.
 Northern Ireland was part of the United Kingdom.
 In 1939–40, Germany attempted to infiltrate spies into the UK by way of Éire, but these attempts consistently failed (see Operation Lobster and Operation Seagull).

 During the period 1939–43, German intelligence, the Abwehr made attempts to foster intelligence-gathering links with the Irish Republican Army (IRA), but found that the IRA was in no condition to be of serious use.
 IRA members such as Francis Stuart did travel to Germany for discussions, although these were largely ineffectual.

 The German military also drew up plans detailing how an invasion of Ireland might take place.
 These plans were titled Plan Green and any invasion was to act as a diversionary attack in support of a main attack to conquer Britain titled Operation Sea Lion.
 Both of these plans were shelved by 1942.
 Germans also came to Ireland, the most notable of whom was Hermann Görtz, who was captured in possession of "Plan Kathleen" — an IRA plan that detailed a Nazi supported invasion of Northern Ireland.

 On the occasion of the death of Adolf Hitler, Irish Taoiseach (Prime Minister) Éamon de Valera paid a controversial visit to German ambassador Eduard Hempel to express sympathy with the German people over the death of the führer.

-A few Irish people served in German forces; for example James Brady and Frank Stringer served in SS-Jagdverband Mitte during 1944-1945 and were court-martialed and imprisoned after the war.
+A few Irish people served in German forces; for example, James Brady and Frank Stringer served in SS-Jagdverband Mitte during 1944-1945.
+After the war, they were court-martialed and imprisoned by the British, who prosecuted them since they had been serving in the British Army before they defected.
 And a third person, Patrick O'Neill, an Irish doctor, may have served in SS-Sturmbataillon 500.